richorama/muon/readme.md

  * (optional) A [twitter developer](https://dev.twitter.com) account
  * (optional) [Windows Azure CLI tool for Mac and Linux](https://github.com/windowsazure/azure-sdk-tools-xplat) (also works on Windows!)

+The application will use Twitter to authenticate users (unless you choose to make the wiki fully public read/write access).
+You will need to sign up for a twitter developer account, and register an application.
+Your application key and secret can then be used for Muon.

 ### 1. Create a storage account in Windows Azure